doubleII/Test/Angular/Checklists/0001-creating-angular-app.md

 2. Solution

 If this guy above doesn't work, you can do following.
 Remove this code from `WebApiConfig.cs`, open the `Global.asax.cs` and put this guy into the file.
-<br/>Your file schould look something like this.
+<br/>Your file schould looks something like this.

 ```c#
  public class WebApiApplication : System.Web.HttpApplication